 New words in the English language

 New words are being added all the time to the English language.
 In September 2020 alone, 650 new words were added.
-As you scroll through the Oxford English Dictionary’s list of updates, influences worldwide are on display.
+As you scroll through the Oxford English Dictionary’s list of updates, influences worldwide are on display.??

 The July entry for 2020 revealed additions surrounding the Covid-19 pandemic.
 Words such as comorbidity, physical distancing, and Zoom found their way into the dictionary.